Sudharshan-3904/EchoStateNetwork-Research/ReadMe.md

 ## Research Findings

 - An ESN can handle small to mid term dependencies
-- An ESN cannot hanlde long term dependecies required for Chatot like applications
+- An ESN cannot handle long term dependecies required for Chatot like applications
+- A separate vectorizer is needed for NLP
+- ESN's cannot handle large vocabularies
 - It can be used to assist a chatbot for simple tasks based on small substring
-- A model with 1000 nodes in reservoir is suffcient for modeling short term dependencies
-- ESN's cannot handle large vocabularies
 - ESN properties have the following implications:

   | Property        | Purpose             | Description                                | Optimal value ( Experimental )    |